B-cell and T-cell acute lymphoblastic leukemia

-In the United States the incidence of acute lymphoblastic leukemia (ALL) is approximately 1 in 50,000.
-ALL accounts for approximately 70% of all childhood leukemia cases (ages 0 to 19 years), making it the most common type of childhood cancer.
+In the United States, the incidence of acute lymphoblastic leukemia (ALL) is approximately 1 in 50,000.
+Acute lymphoblastic leukemia accounts for approximately 70% of all childhood leukemia cases (ages 0 to 19 years), making it the most common type of childhood cancer.
 Approximately 85% of pediatric cases of ALL are B-cell lineage (B-ALL) and 15% are T-cell lineage (T-ALL).
-It has a peak incidence at 2 to 5 years of age.
-The incidence decreases with increasing age, before increasing again at around 50 years of age.
+It has a peak incidence at 2–5 years of age.
+The incidence decreases with increasing age, before increasing again at around age 50.

 A Test in Focus